23 Best Restaurants on Salt Spring Island, British Columbia

 This Jewish deli serves up delicious Montreal smoked meat sandwiches on fresh marble rye.
 The sandwiches are mouthwatering and one of a kind!
 You can either take away or grab one of the few tables inside or outside.
 It's a convenient place to stop for lunch after browsing the Saturday Market.
 Just make sure to get there before they run out of meat!

-Must try: The Hungry Jew or the Rabinowitz
+Must try: The Hungry Jew or The Rabinowitz

 10. Best for comfort food: Salt Spring Inn